datalab-org/datalab/pydatalab/docs/INSTALL.md

    Open each link in a separate private browser window to test roles, groups and permissions as several users at once.
 Users without an email identity (e.g., OAuth-only accounts) are listed without a link.

+   The Cypress e2e tests log in the same way, using the users and tokens created by `uv run invoke dev.seed-e2e-users` (see above).

 Finally, all API tests can be run with variable authentication.
 There are [pytest fixtures](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html) that provide